40G Ethernet MAC & PCS IP Core

 As the transceiver wrapper is included with the Ethernet IP solution, the line side directly connects the 10.3125Gbps FPGA transceivers to the optical module (QSFP+, CFP, etc).

 Ethernet IP solution implements two user (application) side interfaces.
-The register access port can either be a 32-bit AXI4 interface or a 32-bit Avalon-MM interface.
-IP solution provides a highly flexible 40Gbps traffic port interface options.
-Depending upon the application layer, user can select an AXI-4 streaming bus or an Avalon Streaming bus to interface with the MAC block.
-In both modes, the MAC interface bus width is selectable as either 128-bit @ 312.5MHz or 256-bit @ 225MHz.
+The register configuration and control port is a 32-bit AXI4-Lite interface.
+Depending upon the application layer, user can select a 128-bit @ 312.5MHz or 256-bit @ 156.25MHz AXI-4 streaming bus to interface with the MAC block.

 40Gbps Ethernet IP supports advanced features like per-priority pause frames (compliant with 802.3bd specifications) to enable Converged Enhanced Ethernet (CEE) applications like data center bridging that employ IEEE 802.1Qbb Priority Flow Control (PFC) to pause traffic based on the priority levels.